-'''

 Parameters model - psamm.metabolicmodel.MetabolicModel.

-'''

-'''

-psamm.gapfilling.add_all_transport_reactions (model, boundaries, low_duplicates=False)

-'''

-Add all transport reactions to database and to model.
+psamm.gapfilling.add_all_transport_react ions (model, boundaries, al- $low_duplicates=False$ ) Add all transport reactions to database and to model. - of reactions to database and to model.

 Add transport reactions for all boundaries.
 Boundaries are defined by pairs (2-tuples) of compartment IDs.
 Transport reactions are added for all compounds in the model, not just for compounds in the two boundary compartments.